eliu/openshift-vagrant/README.md

 In browser of your host, open the following page: https://master.example.com:8443/ and you should see OpenShift Web Console login page.
 The default login account is **admin/handhand**

-*Have fun with OpenShift Origin and Vagrant :p*
+*Have fun with OKD and Vagrant :p*